starknet-io/SNIPs/SNIPS/snip-5.md

 One of the objectives of this standard is to ensure that all the contracts which state they implement a given interface, will behave in a similar expected way for callers.
 In Cairo, the language doesn't enforce an encoding format for Structs and Enums, needing the developers to implement a Serde trait on these types when they are part of an external function signature, and different implementations may lead to incompatibility between contracts exposing the same interface.

-We define that, to be compliant with this standard, Structs and Enums used as parameters of external functions, SHOULD implement the default format given from the `[#derive(Serde)]` attribute, which is: the concatenation of the serialized fields for Structs, and the concatenation of a felt252 acting as a variant identifier and the serialized value for Enums.
+We define that, to be compliant with this standard, Structs and Enums used as parameters, or return types of external functions SHOULD implement the default format given from the `[#derive(Serde)]` attribute, which is: the concatenation of the serialized fields for Structs, and the concatenation of a felt252 acting as a variant identifier and the serialized value for Enums.
 Other types MUST use the serialization format specified in the language core library.

 ### Interface